ziqipang/ziqipang.github.io/_pages/about.md

 # Publication and Research Highlights

-For details of each project, please refer to.
+For details of each project, please refer to the <i>Publication</i> page.

 1. Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences, <i><b>Ziqi Pang</b>, Zhichao Li, Naiyan Wang.</i> (Currently under the patent application in the company, soon appear on arxiv.)